Use this Online Cost Per Hire Calculator to get the desired metric in just a few clicks or download a free template in Excel.

 Cost Per Hire Calculator helps to calculate the costs associated with the advertising, recruiting and staffing, etc borne by a company to fill an open position.

-In other words, Cost Per Hire or CPH means expenses incurred by an employer for recruiting a new staff from advertising to joining of an employee against the total number of recruitments.
+In other words, Cost Per Hire or CPH means expenses incurred by an employer for recruiting new staff from advertising to joining an employee against the total number of recruitments.

-CPH or Cost Per Hire is one of the widely used HR metrics to measure the effectiveness of recruiting process.
+Moreover, CPH or Cost Per Hire is one of the widely used HR metrics to measure the effectiveness of the recruiting process.

-It is advisable to have low CPH while recruiting.
-It should be kept in mind that maintaining the quality of recruit is also necessary.
+Thus, it is advisable to have low CPH while recruiting.
+It should be kept in mind that maintaining the quality of recruits is also necessary.

 Cost Per Hire = Direct Expenses + Indirect Expenses / No of Candidates Recruited.

-The CPH varies according to the size of the organization, recruitment channels, the seniority of the position etc.
+Thus, CPH varies according to the size of the organization, recruitment channels, the seniority of the position, etc.

-To simply and ease the CPH calculations, we have created a Cost per Hire Calculator excel template.
+Moreover, to simplify and ease the CPH calculations, we have created a Cost per Hire calculator excel template.
 Just add your details and it will automatically calculate the Cost per Hire for you.